Amr-Kamoun/EventHub---Modern-Event-Management-Platform/README.md

    ```bash
    npm install
    ```

+> **Note**: For the smoothest experience, it's recommended to use incognito mode when testing the application.

 3. Set up environment variables:
    Create a `.env` file in the root directory with your Supabase credentials: